PROPOSAL

 shorten the text on the back

 With the same thought process that went into figuring out the aesthetic I wanted to do for the bookmarks I did for the stickers, I originally wanted to do tarot card themed stickers with a modern twist.
-While I was processing the stickers out, I established that it was better to go into a direction that was showing a light influence to tarot cards with more of a push towards genre based stickers to connect to the bookmarks.
+While I was processing the stickers out, I established that it was better to go into a direction that was showing a light influence to tarot cards with more of a push towards genre based stickers to connect with the bookmarks.

 Rough critique